Timeless-Outlaws/fxmigrant/README.md

 3. Currently, only MySQL is supported.
 Use a valid MySQLConnector connection string as `mysql_connection_string` convar.
 Typically, `mysql-async` already uses this kind of string.
 4. Run a resource that uses FxMigrant.

-Currently (2019-05-25), it's unlikely for Linux servers to work with this as-is, this might need either a new artifact build or the usual copying of CitizenFX.Core.Server.dll.

 ## Building
 1. Clone the repository.
 2. Make sure you have .NET Core SDK installed.